 Abstract: Interview notes, correspondence, clippings, copies of court transcripts and briefs assembled by Richard Kluger for his book, Simple Justice: Brown vs. Board of Education.
 Kluger's interview notes, taken either in person or by mail, with over one hundred people make up the core of the collection.
 Especially full materials are available for Alexander Bickel, Hugo L. Black, Esther Brown, Linda Brown, John W. Davis, Felix Frankfurter, William H. Hastie, Kenneth...

 The papers consist of correspondence, writings, and general files that document Arthur Howe Jr.'s service as Yale admissions dean, tenure on the Board of Directors of Hampton Institute, and family history.

 Call Number: MS 1679

-Overview: The papers consist of correspondence, memoranda, and printed material relating to the Ulysses S. Grant Scholarship Foundation.
+Abstract: The papers consist of correspondence, memoranda, and printed material relating to the Ulysses S. Grant Scholarship Foundation.
 The foundation, a privately run, non-profit organization, was founded in the early 1950s by Eugene Van Voorhis, a Yale freshman.
 Its goal was to provide tutoring by Yale student volunteers to African-American males in New Haven public schools in preparation for admission to private schools.
-These papers were compiled by Lerner during his tenure as a guidance counselor...
+These papers were compiled by Lerner during his tenure as a guidance...

 Call Number: MS 431